Xia dynasty: Modern studies

 Other scholars also argue that Shang political class's remnants still existed during the early Zhou dynasty, Zhou rulers could not simply justify their succession to pacify Shang remnants if it had been entirely fabricated since the Shang remnants, who remembered prior histories, would not believe it in the first place.
 For example, the Classic of Poetry preserves the "Eulogies of Shang" (商頌 Shāng sòng) which represents the powerful state of Song, whose rulers were the direct descendants of Shang dynasty.
 Among those eulogies, the eulogy Chang Fa celebrated victories by the "martial king" Tang of Shang against Wei, Gu, Kunwu, and Jie of Xia.
 During the later Song dynasty (960–1279 AD), an ancient bronze artifact, Shu Yi Zhong, was unearthed with an inscription describing how the founder of the Shang dynasty, Tang, overthrew the Xia dynasty.
 Shu Yi, the owner of this artifact, was a high officer of the state of Qi during the Spring and Autumn period (c.
 600 BC), was actually a direct descendant of the Song rulers, which means he himself was a descendant of Shang people.
 This bronze artifact was used to memorialize his Shang ancestors.
 The inscription contradicts the hypothesis that the Zhou manufactured the existence of the Xia.

 Although the Shang oracle bone inscriptions contain no mention of the Xia, some scholars have suggested that polities they mention might be remnants of the Xia.

-Guo Moruo suggested that an enemy state called Tufang state of the Fang states mentioned in many inscriptions might be identified with the Xia.
+Guo Moruo suggested that an enemy state called "Tufang" mentioned in many inscriptions might be identified with the Xia.
 Historian Shen Changyun points to four inscriptions mentioning Qi, the same name as the state of Qi, which according to traditional accounts was established by the defeated royal house of Xia.